-Other improvements for which William gained credit were 95 chains of post and rail fence at 9/6d per chain.
-Chock and log fencing at 3/- per chain, drainage works (slabs laid four feet deep at a cost of 6/- per chain).
-Clearing and sowing of 6 acres with rye grass and clover.
+Other improvements for which William gained credit were 95 chains of post and rail fence at 9/6d. per chain; chock and log fencing at 3/- per chain, drainage works (slabs laid four feet deep at a cost of 6/- per chain) and the clearing and sowing of 6 acres with rye grass and clover.